 There is a deep and justified anger here, and as I implied in earlier posts, it extends well into the area of modern appropriation.
 Several Native American websites warn (again, we ask, who decides?) against fraudulent teaching of their traditions – by both Indians and non-Indians:

 Indeed, the accusations and lists of frauds and “plastic shamans” are so long they remind us of those endless medieval lists of saints and devils.
-It all may boil down to the statement that true native people would never charge money for spiritual teachings, nor would they ever say that the teachings of a lifetime can be learned in a weekend seminar (And yet, how does one survive in America without an income?
+It all may boil down to the argument that true native people would never charge money for spiritual teachings, nor would they ever say that the teachings of a lifetime can be learned in a weekend seminar (And yet, how does one survive in America without an income?
 It’s complicated).

 This position boils down even further, to a decidedly non-native way of thinking: the Anglo emphasis on purity and sin.
 Complicated: for every accusation there seems to be a denial.